fs.promises and FileHandle Cleanup

 const stats = await fh.stat();

-That means one open(), one descriptor, and one close.
-For a single file, the benefit is mostly correctness and clarity.
-For large batch jobs, benchmark the whole workflow before claiming a performance win.
+const data = await fh.readFile('utf8');That gives you one open file, one descriptor, and one close.
+For one small file, the benefit is mostly clarity and correctness.
+For large batch jobs, benchmark the whole workflow before assuming it is faster.

 Parallel File Operations

 Independent file operations can overlap.
-Promise.all() starts the promise-returning calls before waiting for the group:
+Promise.all() starts the promise-returning calls before waiting for the group -

 const [configText, schemaText, dataText] = await Promise.all([